Makeup Artistry Schools in Maryland

 Makeup artists who practice in Maryland are not required to possess a license.
 However, many spas, salons and clients will want to see evidence that you have attended an accredited program where you have been trained in all aspects of the craft.

-The average yearly salary for makeup artists in Maryland in 2013 was $25,400, somewhat above the national median.
+The average yearly salary for makeup artists in Maryland in 2020 was $51,702 , somewhat above the national average.
 Of course, the type of makeup you apply (e.g. makeup for everyday use versus for television, for example) and the setting in which you apply ( e.g department store versus fashion shoot) it will cause your salary to vary.
 It will also depend upon how much experience you have and whether you have a client following who return to you regularly.
-The field is expected to grow between 8% and 14% from 2010 to 2022, meaning jobs in the field should be available for recent graduates and others.
+The field is expected to grow about 9% from 2016 to 2026, meaning jobs in the field should be available for recent graduates and others.